A GUIDE TO YOUR PENSION TRANSFER

 (NB-this can take some weeks for the overseas fund to deal with the release of your funds)

-- The overseas pension provider releases the funds to your receiving superannuation fund in accordance with our instructions.
+- The overseas pension provider releases the funds to your receiving superannuation fund.

 - Once the funds have been received, (for those resident in Australia more than 6 months) an Option to Tax form will need to be lodged in order to pay any tax that may be due on your superannuation.
 For New Zealand this step can be ignored.